Abel Ferrara: Early work 1971-1981

-Rise
+Rise to international fame 1984–1998

 In 1984, Ferrara was hired to direct Fear City, starring Melanie Griffith, Billy Dee Williams, Rae Dawn Chong and María Conchita Alonso.
 When a "kung fu slasher" stalks and murders young women who work in a seedy Times Square strip club, a disgraced boxer portrayed by Tom Berenger uses his fighting skills to defeat the killer.

 Ferrara worked on two Michael Mann-produced television series, directing the two-hour pilot for Crime Story (aired September 18, 1986), starring Dennis Farina, and two episodes of the series Miami Vice.

 King of New York (1990) stars Christopher Walken as gangster Frank White, Laurence Fishburne, Wesley Snipes, David Caruso and Giancarlo Esposito.
 The movie received overall mixed reviews, but Ferrara was praised for his strong command of mood and style.
 Critic Roger Ebert wrote, "What Ferrara needs for his next film is a sound screenplay."

 Bad Lieutenant (1992) credits Ferrara and actress Zoë Tamerlis, who plays the woman who helps the Lieutenant freebase heroin in the movie, as co-writers of the script, but Tamerlis claimed that she wrote it alone.
 Bad Lieutenant received Spirit Awards nominations for Best Director and Best Actor, and despite its controversial content, the movie was lauded by critics.
 Director Martin Scorsese named it one of his top 10 films of the 1990s.

 In 1993, Ferrara was hired for two Hollywood studio movies: another remake of Invasion of the Body Snatchers, titled Body Snatchers (1993), for Warner Bros.; and Dangerous Game (1993), starring Keitel and Madonna, for MGM.

 In the mid-1990s Ferrara directed two well-received independent movies:

 The Addiction (1995), photographed in black-and-white, stars Lili Taylor as a philosophy student who succumbs to a vampire as she studies the problem of evil and philosophical pedagogy, represented by the most violent events of the 20th century.
 The movie also features Christopher Walken, Annabella Sciorra, Edie Falco, Kathryn Erbe and Michael Imperioli.
 It was co-produced by Russell Simmons.

 The Funeral (1996), starring Walken, Sciorra, Chris Penn, Isabella Rossellini, Benicio del Toro, Vincent Gallo and Gretchen Mol, was nominated for five Independent Spirit Awards including Best Director.

 Following the success of The Funeral, Ferrara had an infamous interview with Conan O'Brien on October 23, 1996.
 Ferrara was believed to be intoxicated and struggled through the interview, often slurring and covering his face as well as waving around a cigarette.
 O'Brien would later state that Ferrara was his "worst guest ever".
 Eventually, O'Brien revealed to Ferrara's frequent collaborator Willem Dafoe that Ferrara "ran away" and that the segment producer had to "run down the street" to catch him and bring him back to the set.
-Dafoe said to O'Brien, "You did your best...and so did he!"
+Dafoe said to O'Brien, "You did your best ... and so did he!"

-Later career

 After making The Blackout (1997) with Matthew Modine and Dennis Hopper, he contributed to the omnibus television movie Subway Stories.
 Ferrara then made New Rose Hotel (1998), which reunited him with Christopher Walken.